-- How many questions do you need to answer pass?
+How many questions do you need to answer to pass?

-- What you’re allowed to take into the exam?
+What are you allowed to take into the exam?

 You wouldn’t waste time answering questions with little marks if you know which ones carry most marks.

-WAEC usually request for WASSCE exam centres to get some materials before the exam.
+WAEC usually requests for WASSCE exam centres to purchase materials needed for the exam a few weeks prior to the exam.

 If WAEC requests your school to get the following items ready before the Biology practical: